jpedrofreitas7/getdata-project/CodeBook.md

 For each record in the dataset it is provided:

 * Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 * Triaxial Angular velocity from the gyroscope.
-* A 561-feature vector with time and frequency domain variables.
 * Its activity label.
 * An identifier of the subject who carried out the experiment.
+* Mean and standard deviation of time and frequency domain variables
+* Average of each variable for each activity and each subject

 ### Categorical Variables